 On April 10, the Sarasota County Commission added the Legacy Trail extension project to the county's fiscal year 2019-23 Capital Improvement Program.
 The commission also amended the fiscal year 2019 budget to appropriate approximately $37 million in funding for the project.

 In an effort to complete the Legacy Trail extension project expeditiously, Sarasota County asked the Florida Department of Transportation (FDOT) to replace the Shared-Use Nonmotorized (SUN) Trail Program funding of the extension from Culverhouse Nature Park to Ashton Road with the construction of pedestrian overpasses at both Bee Ridge and Clark roads.
 FDOT has approved this change and will now perform the design, construction and bidding of these two overpasses.
-In July, FDOT is expected to make the official change to the work program and a construction schedule should become available.
+FDOT has made the official change to the work program.

 Sarasota County acquired the rail corridor on June 27.
 In May, the Surface Transportation Board approved the county’s request for interim trail use.
 This will allow the county to use the railroad corridor as a trail.

 On June 5, the Sarasota County Commission authorized the county administrator to execute a contract with Kimley-Horn and Associates for the design and engineering of the Legacy Trail Extension Project.
-The notice to proceed was issued June 27 with 30 percent of the first segment design plans completed by Sept.
-12 and 100 percent completed by March 5, 2020.
+Thirty percent plans of the first segment are expected to be completed by Sept.
+12 and 100 percent completed in March 2020.

 - Create nearly 30 miles of non-motorized paved multi-use trail, which potentially could become a regional connection between Manatee, Sarasota, DeSoto and Charlotte counties.